 - Click the tool/ menu indicated in Location.

 → Export File window appears.

-- Designate the file saving path and name, then click OK.
+- Designate the file saving path and name the file, then click OK.

-- Due to eDesigner supports PNG format only, you must export a graphic in PNG.
+- Due to eDesigner supports only PNG format, you must export a graphic in PNG.

-- You can only export the graphic set to Graphic Properties ▶ Classification ▶ Wash (Jeanologia)
+- You can only export a graphic by following the steps: Graphic Properties ▶ Classification ▶ Wash (Jeanologia)